waikato-ufdl/wai-annotations-imgvis/README.md

   --num-decimals NUM_DECIMALS
                         the number of decimals to use for float numbers in the text format string.
   --outline-alpha OUTLINE_ALPHA
-                        the alpha value to use for the outline.
+                        the alpha value to use for the outline (0: transparent, 255: opaque).
   --outline-thickness OUTLINE_THICKNESS
                         the line thickness to use for the outline, <1 to turn off.
   --text-format TEXT_FORMAT